cellml/libcellml/docs/dev_coding_standard.rst

 Test Naming
 ===========

- * Names should respect lower camel case convention.
+ * Names should respect the lower camel case convention.
  * Names should be explicit enough to identify the specific code features they cover.

 Variable Naming